 How can I be a merchant?

 People from all over the world attend Estrella War each year, and that’s a wonderful sales opportunity for merchants selling middle ages themed merchandise.
 Merchants must pre-register with the Merchant Coordinator to participate, and are required to have core sales items consistent with the historical time period of the SCA or current SCA usage.
 Booth operators and their assistants are also required to dress in middle ages style clothing throughout the event.
-Check out our Merchants section for more information, and a complete list of the merchants who participated in Merchant’s Row at last year’s Estrella War.
+Check out our Merchants section for more information.

 As an active enlisted member of the military is there a contact phone number I may be reached at on site?

 No. There are no onsite land phone lines at the site.
 However, most cell phone services receive good reception at the site, so it is recommended that you arrange to bring a cell phone, and a car charger so you can keep the phone charged and receive messages during the event.

 We have tried to anticipate all of the questions attendees at Estrella War may have about the event and provide that information on this website.
 But there is always something we miss.
 If you cannot find the answers to your questions here, please review the War Staff list and contact the person in charge of that area with your question.
 If you can’t determine who to send the question to, contact the Main Event Coordinators.